 Young Swans donate to Mr X Appeal

-Swansea City’s young players have got into the Christmas spirit by donating gifts to the Mr X Appeal this festive season.
+Swansea City’s academy players have got into the spirit of giving back this Christmas by donating gifts to the Mr X appeal.

-Thousands of gifts donated to the Mr X appeal will be distributed to families today.
+Thousands of gifts donated to the Mr X appeal will be distributed to families this Christmas